COSC203 Web, Databases, and Networks

 mysql> source sql/db_setup.sql

-password is password haha
+The password is: password

 6. Connecting to MySQL

-πŸ“ Task 10: no taskName
+πŸ“ Task 10: Connect to MySQL

 1. Use one of the three methods above to get a running instance of MySQL